 For internal and model definitions, it may be useful to find all occurrences of definition references within a model.
 This where-used function (aka impact analysis, aka lineage) is available from the contextual menu (or the Ctrl+F11 shortcut key):

 Choosing this option displays a dialog displaying all instances of references to the selected definition, and the path to those instances.

-You may select an instance and go to the tree view of that reference.
+You may select an instance and go to the hierarchical schema view of that reference.
 Lineage is enabled from the Object Browser and definition tab (model and internal.)